 4. Benatu Blue Clay Mask

 Benatu Blue Clay Mask is formulated with 100% natural and organic ingredients – Dead Sea Mud, Pure Sandalwood Oil and Natural Plant Extracts.
 Combined with peppermint essence, it can purify your skin and shrink pores, make skin more relaxed and refreshed, relieve itching of the skin, to remove blackheads also effect extremely.
+You can easily get this by simply clicking the image above.

 5. Al’Iver Charcoal Peel Off Mask

-Ways to prevent blackheads:
+Ways to Prevent Blackheads:

 - Cleanse your face with unboiled milk; gently rub a coarse cloth dipped in milk to remove the blackheads.
-Steam your face with herbs like lemon peel, lavender, and mint leaves added to the water and let the skin soak up its goodness.
+Steam your face with herbs like lemon peel, lavender, and mint leaves added to the water and lets the skin soak up its goodness.

 - Cut back on your sugar intake.
 It will cause breaks outs.
 Don’t drink too many cola’s or eat too many sweets.
-Also cut back on your intake of fat.
+Also, cut back on your intake of fat.
 Like in chips and so forth.

 - Try pore strips – they work well for some people – use right after shower or bath so pores are open.
 Use a clean washcloth, scrub, or just your fingers to wash face every time.

-- Eat a ‘clean’ diet – lean protein, low fat dairy, whole grain cereal and bread, lots of fruit and vegetables.
+- Eat a ‘clean’ diet – lean protein, low-fat dairy, whole grain cereal and bread, lots of fruit and vegetables.
 No fried, fast, or junk food – even diet junk food.

 - Drink 1/2 gallon of water a day.